capactio/capact/docs/proposal/20211207-delegated-storage.md

         - path: cap.core.attribute.hub.storage.backend
           revision: 0.1.0
       value:
-        url: "storagebackend-handlers.capact-system:50051"
+        url: "storagebackend-postgresql.capact-system:50051"
         acceptValue: true
         additionalParametersSchema: null
     backend:
       abstract: true # Special keyword which specifies the built-in storage option which stores already all other metadata.
 Effectively, it would be the same database as the PostgreSQL accessed via Capact storage backend service (`storagebackend-handlers.capact-system:50051`), but accessed directly.
     ```

     - The one preregistered storage backend is Capact PostgreSQL.
 It uses special `backend` property: `abstract: true`.

-This is a reserved system keyword and user cannot create a TypeInstance with such.
-To use Capact PostgreSQL, the `capact-postgresql` TypeInstance ID has to be referenced as a backend.
+      To use Capact PostgreSQL in workflows, the `capact-postgresql` TypeInstance ID has to be referenced as a backend in workflow syntax.

+      User is allowed to create TypeInstance with such property, however this is considered as advanced usage.
+If this will be overused, in future, we can restrict creating TypeInstances with such property by any user and keep it as a reserved system keyword.

     - Default storage backend should have `additionalParameters` empty (`null`) or optional, in order to work properly.

       We can validate that using custom logic in TypeInstance validation.
 When User wants to add the `cap.core.attribute.hub.storage.default` Attribute we can see if the `additionalParameters` meet our conditions and if not, prevent such change.